tpook92/MoBPS/README.md

 Updates since initial release:

+### Version 1.5.16 (12.06.20)

+Added repeatability concept (multiple phenotyping observation are not necessaryly independent anymore)

+Fixed a bug that the residual variation of traits were not correlated when phenotyping for different traits was not done at the same time

+Automated Log-file generation in json.simulation()

+Updated Guidelines

 ### Version 1.5.11 (27.05.20)

 Added avoid.mating.fullsib / avoid.mating.halfsib in breeding.diploid() to not generate offspring from mating of fullsib/halfsibs